PixelZerg/PixelZFameBot/_posts/2016-08-19-proxysystem.markdown

 Going back to the PixelZFameBot setup, I have just now finished my first working prototype of this connection system and it seems to be working well:

 {% include youtubevid.html code="qHttX71tU9E" %}
+<small>Just in case anyone was wondering: The terminal on the top left is the local bridge's output.
+When the bridge receives a packet, "(sender)> (packet length)!" is outputted and when the bridge successfully passes on that packet, "(input) --> (where the packet is being passed)".
+The terminal on the top right is the PixelZFameBot server's output.
+The PixelZFameBot server is outputting the received packet lengths + 4.
+The terminal on the bottom right is of a buffer to the ROTMG server and it is outputting the packet IDs of the packets that the ROTMG servers are receiving and sending.</small>

 Good progress has been made on the development of this service! :smile: